google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Larger distance to spot ratio – The 16:1 ratio means you can get a more accurate measure on items at a larger measurement area with the same distance.

-LCD screen – Contains all the info you need, including a handy low battery indicator so you won’t risk running out of battery at a bad time.
+LCD screen – Contains all the info you need, including a handy low battery indicator so you won’twon’t running out of battery at a bad time.

-Poorly designed battery compartment – No information on how to open it in the instructions and seems a bit tight to fit the battery and connector.
+Poorly designed battery compartment – No information on how to open it in the instructions, and it seems a bit tight to fit the battery and connector.

-Can only display four digits – Because it counts the decimal point as one digit, if you are measuring temperature over 1,000 degrees, the LCD screen cuts off the first digit.
+It can only display four digits.
+Because it counts the decimal point as one digit, the LCD screen cuts off the first digit if you measure temperature over 1,000 degrees.

 The Taylor Precision Products splash-proof dual temperature infrared/thermocouple thermometer is about half the price of the Thermapen® IR and has many of the same functions.